-The Rose Foundation generously funds the Rose Undergraduate Research Award recognizing outstanding undergraduate research projects completed by graduating seniors under the supervision of a Penn faculty member.
-The Rose Fund is administered by the Center for Undergraduate Research and Fellowships, and awards are determined each April on a competitive basis.
+The Bodek Prize is administered by the Center for Undergraduate Research and Fellowships, and awards are determined each April on a competitive basis.
 Seniors graduating in the Spring semester from any undergraduate school are eligible.
 Applicants must be in good standing in the University of Pennsylvania community.
-Ten student research projects will be recognized each year with individual awards of $1000.
+There will be one awardee annually.

-Student projects will evaluated by a faculty committee designated by CURF on the basis of the project’s quality, originality, independence, and contribution to the field.
-Projects need not have been funded by undergraduate research grants in order to qualify for the Rose Award.
+Student projects will be evaluated by a faculty committee designated by CURF, with assistance by Urban Studies, on the basis of the project’s contribution to the issues that the Bodek prize highlights, as well as its quality and originality.
+Projects need not have been funded by undergraduate research grants in order to qualify for the Gordon Bodek Prize.

 Research projects submitted for recognition must be supported by a letter from the Penn faculty member who supervised the research project.
 Projects may be in any discipline or may have an interdisciplinary scope.
 Applications from academic departments and individual faculty members are encouraged.
 Students may self-nominate, but applications will not be considered complete until all materials (including the Faculty Nomination Letter) are received.
 Students should submit the Project Abstract, the completed Project, and a digital copy of their Penn transcript through CURF’s Common Research Award form.
 The Faculty Nomination Letter from the faculty member who supervised the project should be requested through the Recommendation Request Form.

-To be considered for the Rose Award, students should follow this application procedure:
+To be considered for the Bodek Prize, students should follow this application procedure: